openradiation/openradiation-api/README.md

         ]
     }

+   To get how many measurements in a flight :

+           GET /measurements/number/:flightId?apiKey=`apiKey`

+   Response will look like :

+           {
+               "data": [
+                   {
+                       "number": "number"
+                   }
+               ]
+           }

 #### Restricted access to the API

 *This restricted access is only available for openradiation.org website with a special secret key*